Redstone weighs CBS-Viacom merger with or without Moonves

 She and Moonves have gone to football games and movie premiers together.
 And she has said that Moonves was one of her staunchest supporters amid highly public legal battles, including a feud with Viacom's former CEO, Philippe Dauman, and clashes with former girlfriends of her elderly father seeking a share of his riches.

-"I have a great relationship with Les," 63-year old, Redstone told a Recode conference last year.
+"I have a great relationship with Les," Redstone, 63, told a Recode conference last year.

 Redstone has also taken a shine to Bakish since plucking him from Viacom's international division in 2016 and installing him as the firm's chief executive.
 As CEO, Bakish engineered a turnaround plan for the company's struggling movie studio and TV networks and boosted badly sagging staff morale, keeping Redstone in the loop through it all, people familiar with the situation said.